addhen/kanalytics/docs/usage.md

 kAnalytics.send(event, FirebaseTracker::class)  // Sends only to Firebase
 ```

-## Configure

-If you're using `KAnalyticsViewer` to view the events to be sent and wants to configure its Interceptor:

 # Debug Tools

 ## KAnalyticsViewer Setup

+If you're using `KAnalyticsViewer` to view the events to be sent and wants to configure its Interceptor:

 ```kotlin linenums="1"
 // Configure event collection